 Imagine you're planning a road trip with friends.
-You've calculated that the total distance is 350 miles, and your car gets 25 miles per gallon of gas.
+Still, you've calculated that the total distance is 350 miles, and your car gets 25 miles per gallon of gas.
 Easy, right?
 You simply divide 350 by 25 to find out how many gallons you'll need.
 But what if your car gets 25.5 miles per gallon?
 Suddenly, the calculation becomes a bit trickier.
 Knowing how to divide a whole number by a decimal becomes essential for real-life situations like this, ensuring you have enough gas and a smooth journey.

 Mastering Division: Whole Numbers Divided by Decimals